GluuFederation/docs-gg-prod/3.1.3/source/installation.md

 !!!
 Note
     Always run the following commands as root.

-Use `apt` to remove gluu-gateway package.
+Use `apt` to remove the gluu-gateway package.
 ```
 apt-get remove gluu-gateway
 ```